 There are several ways to borrow money, and using the equity of your home is one of them.

 Before you consider a home equity loan or line of credit, it's important to understand how they work.
-There is also a risk.
+It's also important to understand the risk.
 When you use your home as collateral for a loan, the lender could force you to sell your home to satisfy the debt if you do not pay your monthly payments.

 Here are things you need to know:

 Home equity is the value of ownership built up in a home that represents the current market value of the house, less any remaining mortgage payments.
 This value is built up over time as the homeowner pays down the mortgage and the value of the property appreciates.